-Cholesterol, ingested as part of the diet or derivative of the hepatic synthesis, is converted into bile acid, cholic acid and chenodeoxycholic acid, which is then conjugated with an amino acid ( glycine or taurine) to produce the conjugated form actively secreted in the cannalicules.
+Cholesterol, ingested as part of the diet or derivative of the hepatic synthesis, is converted into bile acid, cholic acid, and chenodeoxycholic acid, which is then conjugated with an amino acid ( glycine or taurine) to produce the conjugated form actively secreted in the canaliculus.

-Bile acids are facial amphipathic, that is, they contain both hydrophobic (lipid soluble) and polar (hydrophilic) faces.
+Bile acids are facial amphipathic; they contain both hydrophobic (lipid-soluble) and polar (hydrophilic) faces.

-The cholesterol derived portion of a bile acid has a face that is hydrophobic (that with methyl groups) and one that is hydrophilic (that with the hydroxyl groups); the amino acid conjugate is polar and hydrophilic.
+The cholesterol-derived portion of a bile acid has a hydrophobic face (that with methyl groups) and one that is hydrophilic (that with the hydroxyl groups); the amino acid conjugate is polar and hydrophilic.

-Its amphipathic nature allows bile acids to perform two important functions:
+Its amphipathic nature allows bile acids to perform two essential functions:

-Emulsification of lipid aggregates: bile acids have a detergent action on the fat particles of the diet that causes the fat globules to decompose or emulsify in tiny microscopic droplets.
+Emulsification of lipid aggregates: bile acids have detergent action on the fat particles of the diet that causes the fat globules to decompose or emulsify into tiny microscopic droplets.

-Emulsification is not digestion per se, but it is important because it greatly increases the surface area of the fat, making it available for digestion by lipases, which can not access the interior of the lipid droplets.
+Emulsification is not digestion per se, but it is vital because it dramatically increases the surface area of the fat, making it available for digestion by lipases, which can not access the interior of the lipid droplets.

-Solubilization and transport of lipids in an aqueous environment: bile acids are lipid transporters and can solubilize many lipids forming micelles (aggregates of lipids such as fatty acids, cholesterol and monoglycerides) that remain suspended in water.
+Solubilization and transport of lipids in an aqueous environment: bile acids are lipid transporters.
+They can solubilize many lipids forming micelles (aggregates of lipids such as fatty acids, cholesterol, and monoglycerides) that remain suspended in water.